AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 1. Deploy a second, universal ID-specific JavaScript tag for on your webpages to match conversions from the IDs to view-throughs:

-   * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag.
+   * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag from [!DNL LiveRamp] Authentication Traffic Solutions.
 Registration is free, but you must sign an agreement.
 Once you register, your Adobe Account Team will generate and provide a unique tag for your organization to implement on your webpages.

    * For [!DNL ID5] IDs: Contact your Adobe Account Team, who will give you instructions to register for the tag with ID5.
 Registration is free, but you must sign an agreement.
-Once you register, a member of ID5’s technical team will provide a unique tag for your organization to implement on your webpages.
+Once you register, a member of ID5’s technical team will provide your partner ID and a unique tag for your organization to implement on your webpages.

 ## Step 2: Create an audience source in DSP {#source-create}